davidADSP/Generative_Deep_Learning_2nd_Edition/README.md

 This codebase is designed to be run with Docker.

 Don't worry if you've never used Docker before!
-To get set up, follow the instructions in the [./docker.md] file in this repository.
+To get set up, follow the instructions in the [Docker README](./docker.md) file in this repository.
 This includes a full run through of why Docker is awesome and a description of how interact with the codebase using Docker.

 ### Building the Docker image